-Rosacea is a common and chronic disorder exclusively of facial skin.
-It is more common in female patients aged 35-60 that have fair skin.
-Rosacea is probably best described as an inflammatory skin condition, although in addition to the immune system, nerves endings, blood vessels, genetics and UV radiation all play a role.
-There are many types of rosacea, just as there are many types of apples, oranges and flowers!
-Sometimes it takes a skilled eye to make a diagnosis of rosacea, especially if the symptoms and signs do not fit perfectly with textbook descriptions.
+Rosacea is a very common skin condition, especially amongst female patients aged 35-60 that have fair skin.
+It’s probably best described as an inflammatory skin condition, although in addition to the immune system, nerves endings, blood vessels, genetics and UV radiation all play a role.
+There are several subtypes of rosacea, but most patients complain of sensitive skin of the face, redness, flushing and pimple-like spots on the cheeks and nose.